halaway/sudoku-solver/README.md

 into account to ensure no number is repeated, coinciding with the rules of Sudoku.
 All other grid sizes do not account for repeating values within sub-grids.
 The vector is updated with the possible solutions if a solution is found.

+### Graphical User Interface

 Secondly, the project goes further and creates a window displaying a board of size _9x9_ with the hints of a given Sudoku board.
 It allows a text file with values to be converted into a 2D vector.
 Once displayed, the user can select a given grid location and input a value between _1-9_ or _"spacebar"_ or _"."_ to remove the current value.
 To solve, the user presses _"enter"_.
 It's important to note that a board can have more than one solution depending on the number of hints given and their position on the board with a minimum of 17 positions needed to find a solution.

 ## Summary
-To reliably test the performance of the program, we can use a [dataset](https://www.kaggle.com/datasets/radcliffe/3-million-sudoku-puzzles-with-ratings) containing over 3 million example Sudoku Boards with their accompanying solutions, given clues, and difficulty levels.
+To reliably test the performance of the program, we can use a [dataset](https://www.kaggle.com/datasets/radcliffe/3-million-sudoku-puzzles-with-ratings) containing over 3 million example Sudoku Boards of size _9x9_, with their accompanying solutions, given clues, and difficulty levels.
 The data was then aggregated based on their difficulty and average clues per board:

 Difficulty | #Score | #Average Clues |
 --- | --- | --- |